-Michael Flynn faces showdown before judge over Justice Dept. bid to drop prosecution
+Michael Flynn judge emphasizes he is not a ‘rubber stamp’ in Justice Dept. bid to drop prosecution

 Flynn cooperated with the Mueller probe, and leniency was initially recommended at sentencing.
 But he switched course after Mueller’s investigation, accusing prosecutors and his former defense attorneys of concealing FBI misconduct and coercing him into pleading guilty.

-The department rejected those claims through last year, and Sullivan ruled Flynn was relying on bogus theories to deny Mueller’s central finding of Russian interference and to wriggle out of his repeated sworn admissions of misconduct.
+The department rejected those claims through the past year, and Sullivan ruled Flynn was relying on bogus theories to deny Mueller’s central finding of Russian interference and to wriggle out of his repeated sworn admissions of misconduct.

 “The sworn statements of Mr. Flynn and his former counsel belie his new claims of innocence and his new assertions that he was pressured into pleading guilty to making materially false statements to the FBI,” Sullivan wrote in December.